obensonne/poole/README.md

 It's easy to apply one of the numerous free CSS templates out there to a Poole site.
 For more information read [this blog post with step-by-step instructions][pimp].

+Additionally you can add the Property `layout` in the FrontMatter of each page:

+    title: Some Title here
+    layout: custom_layout.html
+    ---

+In that case the given file is used as the page skeleton instead of the default `page.html` file.

 [pimp]: http://obensonne.bitbucket.org/blog/20091122-using-a-free-css-templates-in-poole.html